jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 On devices in portrait orientation, the player becomes fixed to the top of the page using its original dimensions.

 When floating, the viewer can drag the player to reposition it.
-This functionality is disabled during ad playback with the Google IMA and FreeWheel ad clients.
+This functionality is disabled during ad playback.

 By default, adding an empty `floating` object enables the floating player functionality and also sets `dismissible: true`.